How to Email a Resume (Free Templates)

 A robust email message is crucial to grabbing a recruiter’s attention, but you’ll need an equally compelling resume to match.
 Our Resume Builder will generate the content for all your resume sections, incorporating relevant achievements and skills, all written with perfect grammar, tone and voice.

-Benefits of including a cover letter in your job application
+Benefits of including a cover letter in your email

 Beyond sending your email and correctly attaching your documents, follow these tips for a stellar resume and cover letter.

-- Use professional resume templates and cover letter templates that ensure an accurate and visually appealing document.
-A good template can even help you bypass pesky applicant tracking systems.
+5. Use professional templates with preformatted margins, line breaks and section headings to create a positive impression.
+A good resume template can even help you bypass pesky applicant tracking systems.

 Find more helpful tips in our article 45 Resume Tips for Getting a Job in 2023.

-- Attach your resume securely, such as a PDF or a locked Word document.
+• Attach your resume and optional cover letter as a PDF or Word document.